3rinmae/fs-journal/journal/02/reflection.md

 - What did you learn that was a shock or surprise?
 - What are you struggling with?
 - What would you count as a victory?

+Day 1 this week was rough!
+The lab gave me a headache so I couldn't work on it as long as I did the prior week's labs.
+Day 2 lecture made me seriously question if I can learn this!
+But thanks to Jeremy and Savannah talking me through each step in the lab of day 2, I finally understood what they were explaining.
+I still don't have a full grasp on JavaScript, but I at least felt like I saw improvement in my understanding by the end of day 2.